mcwitt/resume/main.typ

   and Kubernetes
 - Automated QA workflow for contractors, including AST-level checks to verify safety and robustness
-- Designed and implemented application for automated diagnosis and correction of data quality issues in core product
+- Designed and implemented full-stack application for automated diagnosis and correction of data quality issues in core product

 // #work(
 //   title: "Contract Software Engineer",